-The last important feature of cancer is the inhibition of cell death or apoptosis.
+Lastly, cell death or apoptosis is inhibited in cancer cells.
 Healthy cells can defend themselves or eliminate damaged cells that may become cancerous by initiating cell apoptosis.
 Cancer cells inhibit apoptosis so that they can continue to grow and divide.

 It is important to note that cancer does not create new genes.
 Instead, it works on pre-existing genes.
 In normal cells, there are genes called proto-oncogenes, which are normal genes that function to stimulate cell division, inhibit cellular differentiation, and halt apoptosis.
 These functions are the normal functions of proto-oncogenes found in healthy cells.
 However, proto-oncogenes can become mutated.
 These mutations are known as gain of function mutations, and they can increase the activity of the proto-oncogenes or cause them to lose their regulation.